United States–Venezuela relations: 2019 Venezuelan presidential crisis

 On 23 January 2019, Maduro announced that Venezuela was breaking ties with the United States following President Trump's announcement of recognizing Juan Guaidó, the leader of Venezuela's National Assembly, as the interim President of Venezuela.
+The possibility of U.S. military intervention in Venezuela was proposed by President Trump, but allies and congress members opposed the idea.
 Maduro said all US diplomats must leave within 72 hours, but Guaidó said that they should stay.
 Maduro later confirmed the closure of the Venezuelan Embassy and all consulates in the United States.
 In response Maduro ordered the expulsion of US diplomats, giving them 72 hours to leave Venezuela.
-The US said it would not close its embassy, stating their diplomatic relationship was with Guaidó's government, and holding Maduro responsible for the safety of its staff.
+The US said it would not close its embassy, and their diplomatic relationship was with Guaidó's government.
 On 26 January 2019, only hours before the deadline, the Maduro government backtracked on its expulsion order, giving US diplomats another 30 days.

 President Donald Trump warned Venezuelan soldiers to renounce loyalty to Nicolás Maduro.

-The last U.S. diplomats in Caracas left Venezuela on Thursday, 14 March, according to Secretary of State Mike Pompeo.
-Their departure put an end to a U.S. presence in Venezuela, after president Maduro effectively broke off diplomatic relations with the U.S. in late January.

-On 5 April 2019, the United States signed a protecting power agreement with Switzerland to represent its interests in Venezuela, however, the agreement is not yet operational as it has not been approved by Maduro's government due to the United States rejecting Maduro's government's proposal to have Turkey as its protecting power as the United States only recognizes Guaidó as interim president.
-In the meantime, the United States has instead established a "Venezuela Affairs Unit" section at the U.S. Embassy in Bogotá, Colombia to serve as an interim diplomatic office to Venezuela.